imagineLife/big-site/content/mongo/data-modeling/id-the-workload.md

 | 10,000x1000 writes-per-day every day | 10000x10 writes-per-day every day |
 | 365 billions / yr                    | 3.7 billions / yr                 |
 | 370GB                                | 3.7GB                             |

+NOTE: Sharding is best with at least 1TB of data, this does not need sharding according to data needs

+#### Describe Entities and Data Relationships

+- Coffee Cups
+- Stores
+- Shelves
+- Machines
+- Bags of Coffee
+- coffee scales

+#### Modeling Ideas